2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-push-to-github.md

 Now refresh your web browser (or go to `http://localhost:4280` if you closed it), and you'll see your changes!
 You don't need restart SWA; changes are reflected upon refresh.

-{% include figure image_path="/assets/images/posts/static-web-app-update-1.png" caption="Ah, that's better." alt="updated public Scramoose site" %}
+{% include figure image_path="/assets/images/posts/static-web-app-update-1.png" caption="Ah, that's better." alt="updated public website" %}

 Keep updating until you're satisfied with the site.
 When you're finished, hit `Ctrl+C` on the terminal to stop the SWA app.